-A startling result observed, as illustrated in Table 5, in regard to 'I Believe that it is impossible to be completely ethical in the business world', are findings reflecting that a large number, 52.3%, of these 'prospective CA (SA)'s' believe it is not possible to be completely ethical in business.
-Considering that these represent the views of prospective South African professionals about to embark into the business world, this viewpoint being held at the outset of their careers can certainly be considered to be an area for concern.
+A startling result observed, as illustrated in Table 3, with regard to "I believe that it is impossible to be completely ethical in the business world", are findings reflecting that a large number, 52%, of these "prospective CA (SA)'s" believe it is not possible to be completely ethical in business.
+Considering that these represent the views of prospective South African professionals about to embark into the business world, this viewpoint being held at the outset of their careers can certainly be considered to be an area of great concern.